Girolamo Zulian: Biography

-Zulian was born in Venice, Republic of Venice, in 1730.
+Zulian was born in Venice, the Republic of Venice, in 1730.
 He was born into an influential old Venetian noble family, which built the Palazzo Zulian on Venice's Canal Grande in the 17th century.
 Girolamo Zulian bequeathed the palazzo to the Priuli of San Trovaso (or Sts.
 Gervasius and Protasius), as specified in his will drawn up on August 2, 1794.
 Further, part of Zulian's art collection passed to the Priuli.

 Zulian is said to have been an extremely clever man, who, for all being neither an artist nor a scholar, used his power and wealth to promote and protect the arts.
 Zulian went on to become Savio di Terraferma and Senator.
 He was one of the Correttori delle leggi elected together with Lodovico Flangini and Alvise Elmo in 1774.
 Zulian was also ducal councillor of Cannaregio and San Marco, Savio (senior magistrate) of the Council of Ten, and Savio del Consiglio.
 He later became Venetian ambassador to the Holy See, and later still bailo to Constantinople.
 Zulian was a Knight of the Order of the Golden Stole.